sagemath/trac_to_gh/Issue 8874.md

 # Issue 8874: Matrices are missing a is_skew_symmetric method.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8874

 Original creator: mhansen